docopt/docopt.hs/README.md

 - #### `[-]` and `[--]`

   Single hyphen `-` is used by convention to specify using `stdin` as input instead of reading a file.
 Double hyphen `--` is typically used to manually separate leading options from trailing positional arguments.
 Both of these are treated as `command`s, and so are perfectly legal in usage patterns.
 They are typically optional elements, but can be required if you drop the `[]`.
+These are treated as commands and can be matched with `command "-"` or `command "--"`, whether they're wrapped `[-]` or not.

 Option descriptions
 -------------------